top of page

 CPLAN is committed to achieving equity in education.
 We have developed an easy to follow workshop for families and school community members to understand the inequities student’s face and the impact it has.
 This workshop breaks down the data of inequitable policies and practices that limit their child’s educational achievement and their social emotional well-being.
 During this presentation, you will see the role that we each play in these issues and the responsibility we each have for our participation towards the solution.

-The intended take a ways are as follows:
+The intended take a ways are:

 • Distinguishing the difference between Equity & Equality